Growth-oriented services for authors with vision.

 - We will explore marketability, character arc, plot, hook, stakes, pace, and genre/audience

-- We’ll workshop ideas
+- We’ll workshop ideas in real time

 - You’ll leave the session with a clear revision path and end-goal in sight.